naiming-zededa/eve/pkg/edgeview/README.md

 ## ./dispatcher directory

-It containers an example of golang source for 'edgeview' websocket dispatcher running in the cloud or in some VPN servers
+It contains an example of golang source for 'edgeview' websocket dispatcher running in the cloud or in some VPN servers

 ## Dockerfiles